-Given then that a fundamental principle of our calling is to struggle with “the forces that control and govern this dark world”, we should regularly renew our resolve to go to war with the things that make up this dark world.
+So, a fundamental principle of our calling is to struggle with “the forces that control and govern this dark world”.
+We should regularly renew our resolve to go to war with the things that make up this dark world.

 Sadly, we appear to completely misconstrue the enormity of the task.
 So much of our focus appears to be on the petty, even the ridiculous.
-Christians as a group appear to be focussed on stamping out the childish pursuits of our fellow Christians instead of focussing on the enormous darkness that surrounds us.
+Christians as a group appear to focus on stamping out the childish pursuits of our fellow Christians.
+We should rather focus on the enormous darkness that surrounds us.

 Why are we interested in whether someone drinks, smokes, dances, gambles or attends one event or another?

-Do we not understand that these are matters that every Servant of God must wrestle with deep in their own mind as to the implications of their calling?
+These are matters that every Servant of God wrestles with deep in their own mind.
 These things are simply not any one’s business other than our own.

-We as a body and as individuals, should be focussed on edifying and strengthening the power and beauty in our lives of our relationship with the One True God not beating down our neighbours in the personal struggle we all have with the mistakes we make.
+Therefore, as a body and as individuals with a kingdom heart, we should focus on edifying and strengthening the power and beauty in our lives of our relationship with the One True God.
+We shouldn’t be beating down our neighbours in the personal struggle we all have with the mistakes we make.

 What do we understand by the idea that we are struggling with the forces that control and govern this dark world?

 Paul urges us to stand firm against all that oppose God (the stratagems of the Devil) by putting on the whole armour of God, and on the surface this appears to be a personal struggle, but then he dramatically expands the conflict by telling us that this is not about mere flesh and blood.

-This is about supreme rulers, the privileged, rulers of the darkness of this world as well as spiritual depravity in places where there should be spiritual purity – the high places.
+This is, therefore, about supreme rulers, the privileged, rulers of the darkness of this world as well as spiritual depravity in places where there should be spiritual purity – the high places.